-- "Distributable Cash Flow" are the flows distributed among the Investors, in accordance with subparagraph 1.7.12 of this Prospectus. - "Net Flow from New Tranche Issues" means the result of subtracting the value of the Real Estate Assets subject to securitization under the relevant Tranche and the Issuance Costs, from the Issuance's value. - "Operation Fund" means the operating cash that the Trust must maintain to meet all of its obligations, costs, and expenses. - "Reacquisition Fund" means the fund set up with the resources necessary for the Trust to reacquire the Securities, pursuant to subparagraph 1.7.10 of this Prospectus. - "Expenses" means the expenses provided for in subparagraph 2.6.2 of this Prospectus. - "Annual Income" means the whole revenues received by the Trust in one year for each and every one of the items referred to in this Prospectus. - "Permitted Investments" has the meaning assigned to such term in subparagraph 2.3.1 of this Prospectus. - "Investors" are the public or private entities or individuals, national or foreign, who have acquired Securities, including Pension and Cesantías Funds. - "CPI" means the net variation of the Consumer Price Index for the last twelve (12) months in Colombia, certified and published by the Departamento Administrativo Nacional de Estadística [National Administrative Department for Statistics] ("DANE"), expressed as an annual effective rate.
+- "Annual Income" means the whole revenues received by the Trust in one year for each and every one of the items referred to in this Prospectus. - "Permitted Investments" has the meaning assigned to such term in subparagraph 2.3.1 of this Prospectus. - "Investors" are the public or private entities or individuals, national or foreign, who have acquired Securities, including Pension and Cesantias Funds. - "CPI" means the net variation of the Consumer Price Index for the last twelve (12) months in Colombia, certified and published by the National Administrative Department for Statistics [Departmento Administrativo Nacional de Estadistica] ("DANE"), expressed as an annual effective rate.
 If the government eventually eliminate the CPI, the CPI will be replaced by any index established by the government for the same purpose. - "Annual Limit of Assets Under Development" means the limit in connection with the value of the Assets Under Development that can be acquired in a given calendar year (this is, for each year, the period from January 1 to December 31 thereof) with respect to the portfolio assets' value at the end of said calendar year, in accordance with Section 2.3.3 of this Prospectus. - "Limit of Advance Payments of the Price" means the limit of the advance payments of the purchase price of Assets Under Development, in accordance with Section 2.3.3 of this Prospectus. - "Limit of Advance Payments of the Price on a Particular Asset" means the particular limit related to the Limit of Advance Payments of the Price, in accordance with Section 2.3.3 of this Prospectus. - "Macro-certificate" means a certificate issued by the Issuer that represents the entire Issuance.
 The par value will be determined in accordance with the securities issued and informed to DECEVAL S.A.
-The mechanism consists in the global certificate's value increasing with the primary subscriptions and decreasing with the reacquisition of Securities. - "Primary Market" means the market where the securities registered with the Securities and Issuers

-National Registry are traded pursuant to Part 5 of Decree 2555, and where the Securities are offered to the general public.

-"Minimum Placement Amount" means the minimum amount of the offer, which must be bided by Investors regardless of the number of placement rounds and below which, the relevant Tranche referred to in the corresponding Public Offering Notice will not be placed.
+The mechanism consists in the global certificate's value increasing with the primary subscriptions and decreasing with the reacquisition of Securities. - "Maximum Reacquirable Securities at the Trust's Option" has the meaning provided in subparagraph 1.7.11 hereof. - "Primary Market" means the market where the securities registered with the Securities and Issuers National Registry are traded pursuant to Part 5 of Decree 2555, and where the Securities are offered to the general public through the equities trading system. - "Minimum Placement Amount" means the minimum amount of the offer, which must be bided by Investors regardless of the number of placement rounds and below which, the relevant Tranche referred to in the corresponding Public Offering Notice will not be placed.